 Milebrook House seems a natural part of this peaceful and perfectly picturesque landscape.
 An elegant and notably historic building, on the English / Welsh border and the River Teme.
 A secret garden surrounds the house on all sides, creating a haven for wildlife, and a special sanctuary for guests.

 Originally built in 1760, the house has been host to many varied inhabitants.
-Once a dower house of nearby Stanage castle, it was a place of refuge for the Emporer of Ethiopia, Haille Selaisse, during the Italian invasion in 1936, and was the family home of the famous writer and explorer Sir Wilfred Thesiger, as certified by a blue plaque outside.
+Once a dower house of nearby Stanage castle, it was a place of refuge for the Emperor of Ethiopia, Haille Selassie, during the Italian invasion in 1936, and was the family home of the famous writer and explorer Sir Wilfred Thesiger, as certified by a blue plaque outside.

 Everything about this hotel is genuine and unique.
 Great care has been taken to create a sense of character and charm, the heritage palettes and classical art reflect a sense of reassuring nostalgia to past times, while some of the more modern artworks and furniture reference a nod to a more contemporary feel.